ramighazzawi2002/Recipe-page-Template/README.md

-# Frontend Mentor | Recipe page
+# Recipe Page

-This project is a simple recipe page built with HTML and CSS.
+This is a simple recipe page built with HTML and CSS.

-## Table of Contents

-- Overview
-- Instructions
-- Nutrition
-- Attribution

-## Overview

-The page displays a recipe for a simple omelette.
-It includes an image of the dish, a description, preparation time, ingredients, instructions, and nutritional information.

-## Instructions
+## Structure

-The instructions section provides a step-by-step guide on how to prepare the omelette.
-It includes details such as beating the eggs, heating the pan, cooking the omelette, adding fillings, folding and serving the omelette.
+The project has the following structure: assets/ fonts/ outfit/ OFL.txt Outfit-VariableFont_wght.ttf README.txt static/ Outfit-Black.ttf Outfit-Bold.ttf Outfit-ExtraBold.ttf Outfit-ExtraLight.ttf Outfit-Light.ttf Outfit-Medium.ttf Outfit-Regular.ttf Outfit-SemiBold.ttf Outfit-Thin.ttf young-serif/ OFL.txt YoungSerif-Regular.ttf images/ index.html

-## Nutrition
+## Fonts

-The nutrition section provides nutritional values per serving without the additional fillings.
-It includes information on calories, carbs, protein, and fat.
+The project uses two custom fonts: 'Outfit' and 'Young Serif'.

+'Outfit' is a variable font with a `wght` axis, meaning all the styles are contained in a single file: `Outfit-VariableFont_wght.ttf`.
+If your app doesn't fully support variable fonts, you can use the static font files for 'Outfit' located in the `static/` directory.

+'Young Serif' is a regular font used for specific stylings.

+Please read the full license text in `OFL.txt` for each font to understand the permissions, restrictions, and requirements for usage, redistribution, and modification.

-## Attribution
+## Styles

-This project was created as a challenge by Frontend Mentor and coded by Rami Ghazzawi.
+The `index.html` file contains some basic styles for the page.
+The body of the page has a background color of `hsl(30, 54%, 90%)` and uses flexbox for centering and alignment.
+The font size for the body is set to `16px`.

-## Setup
+## Usage

-To run this project, download the HTML file and open it in a web browser.
+To use this project, simply open the `index.html` file in your browser.